12. Chasing a Ghost

 Uneased by the ambivalence, Kevin said, “This is the listed address for Oscar Pinero.
 Is there another place that I should look for him?
 I was just at the lottery.
 He’s not there.”

-The look on Kevin’s face clearly expressed he had no idea what Carla was talking about.
+The look on Kevin’s face clearly expressed he had no idea what she was talking about.

 “How the fuck should I know?”

-Though he towered over her, Kevin nervously took a step back and Carla shook her head, apologetic and appearing ready to cry.
+Though he towered over her, Kevin nervously took a step back.

 Brought a hand up as though shielding her eyes from the sun and said, “Sorry mister.
 It’s been a bad day.
 I’m just … stressed, ya know.”